 Make sure you do it.

-This post’s portion of text can be understood as follows: ma quàndo fu lì per lasciàre andàre (but just as he was about to let go) la prìma asciàta (the first strike of the axe), rimàse col bràccio sospéso in ària (he remained with his arm suspended in the air), perché sentì ùna vocìna sottìle sottìle (because he heard a very faint voice), che dìsse (that said) raccomandàndosi (pleading): — Non mi picchiàr tànto fòrte (do not hit me so hard)! —
+This portion of text translates as: ma quàndo fu lì per lasciàre andàre (but just as he was about to let go) la prìma asciàta (the first strike of the axe), rimàse col bràccio sospéso in ària (he remained with his arm suspended in the air), perché sentì ùna vocìna sottìle sottìle (because he heard a very faint voice), che dìsse (that said) raccomandàndosi (pleading): — Non mi picchiàr tànto fòrte (do not hit me so hard)! —

 Key Italian usages appearing in this post include: un’àscia (axe), un’asciàta (strike of the axe), sospèndere (to suspend), sospéso (suspended), sospèndere dàlla scuòla (to suspend from school), rimanére incìnta (to get pregnant, to end up pregnant), rimanére sènza sòldi (to end up penniless), sentìre (to hear), la vocìna (little voice), sottìle (faint), picchiàre (to hit, to strike), la tèsta (head), la paréte (wall), il ragàzzo (boy), il pùgno (fist), il tàvolo (table), il sàngue (blood), mi raccomàndo! (do not forget!, be sure to do it!), riguàrdati! (take care of yourself!), dimenticàre (to forget).